mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 for Linux.
 But do we really need those tools?
 I find Gimp is an excellent web graphics editor and LibreOffice 5 works just great for spreadsheets and presentations.
 Gimp can be used to edit PSD files and LibreOffice can edit Office documents with generally good fidelity.
-The minor inconvenience of occassional importing one of these documents - for me - is a small price to pay for the numerous productivity benefits I see from using Kubuntu as my "daily driver."
+The minor inconvenience of occasional importing one of these documents - for me - is a small price to pay for the numerous productivity benefits I see from using Kubuntu as my "daily driver."
 Only you can decide if it's a good choice for you.